elkhorn-heavy/walkthroughs/overthewire/bandit/level_11.md

 `base64` is the clear winner when decoding base 64 data.
-The `basenc` command can also be used to encode and decode base 64 (among other encodings) but that might be getting a little ahead of the challenges.
+The `basenc` command can also be used to encode and decode base 64 (among other encodings) but that might be getting a little ahead of this challenge.

 ```
 bandit10@bandit:~$ basenc --base64 -d data.txt